niklasravnsborg/grunt-sync-deploy/README.md

 Type: `Array`
 Default: `[]`

 Files to keep no matter whether there are newer local files.
 This can be useful for config files.
-Use an string array of files relative to server `deployTo`.
+Use an array with the paths to the files you want to keep.
+This has to be relative to the `deployTo` path.
 You can also use [minimatch](https://github.com/isaacs/minimatch) syntax here.

 #### serverTimezone
 Type: `String`
 Default: `''`

-If the timezone for your server doesn't match up with your local the syncing won't happen correctly.
-In this case declare the timezone of your server.
+If the timezone of your server doesn't match up with your local one the syncing may not happen correctly.
+In this case you can declare the timezone of your server.
 For example: `serverTimezone: 'GMT+0000'`.

 ### Multiple targets
-You may have more than one target if you have multiple places which you wanna deploy to.
+You may have more than one target (e.g. staging, production) if you have multiple places which you want to deploy to.

 ```js
 // don't keep SSH credentials in source control!